conjurinc/apidocs/api.md

 # Conjur API

-Welcome to the Conjur API documentation.
+Welcome to the Conjur API documentation!

-Any manipulation of resources in Conjur can be done through this RESTful API.
+Any manipulation of resources in Conjur can be done through this API.

 Most API calls require authentication.
+View the [Login](/#reference/authentication/login) and [Authenticate](/#reference/authentication/authenticate) routes
+to see how to obtain an API key and auth token, respectively.
+Auth tokens expire after 8 minutes.

+Use the public key you obtained when running `conjur init` for SSL verification when talking to your Conjur endpoint.
+This is a *public* key, so you can check it into source control if needed.

 ## Group Authentication